 Because it is important to get food out of the danger zone as quickly as possible, proper storage techniques are needed to maximize the efficiency of the cooling process.
 Tips include:

 - Avoid the use of deep containers.
 The goal is to lower the temperature of the hot food to 40º F as quickly as possible—but if the volume of food is too great there is a good chance the center of the food may not chill within the desired 2-hour time frame.

 - Divide large quantities of food including meat, into smaller portions and place them in several smaller, shallow containers.

 - Leave enough space on the refrigerator shelves around your leftovers for the air to circulate, to enhance the cooling process.

 - Steaming food may be chilled in an ice water bath prior to placing it in the fridge to cool it down faster.

 - Steaming food may also be left on the counter until it has stopped steaming prior to placing it in the fridge.

-- Be sure to cover any hot liquids such as soup or stew before placing it in the refrigerator, as the elevated moisture levels can put unnecessary strain on the condenser.
+- Be sure to cover any hot liquids such as soup or stew before placing them in the refrigerator, as the elevated moisture levels can put unnecessary strain on the condenser.